mattiapettene/PX4-mini-drone/docs/gps_simu.md

 # GPS Simulation

-Start the environment in gazebo and the PX4-FastDDS Bridge:
+Start the environment in gazebo and the Micro-XRCE-DDS-Agent:

 ```bash
 cd ~/PX4-mini-drone